sturmianseq/yamicache/docs/usage.rst

 the function being called and the arguments being used.

 .. warning::
     You cannot duplicate a key.
-Attempts to instantiated a cached object with the same key will raise ``ValueError``.
+Attempts to instantiate a cached object with the same key will raise ``ValueError``.

 ``timeout``: You can use this parameter to override the default timeout value